 - More aggressive riding position and appearance

-Honestly, the last benefit mentioned – learning about the throttle housing, etc. – is probably the most valuable aspect of swapping my bars.
-It gave me a chance to understand the push-pull system of the throttle, look at the starter relay, and where all the wiring and electric components come from and go.
+Honestly, the last benefit – learning about the throttle housing, etc. – is probably the most valuable aspect of swapping my bars.
+It gave me a chance to understand the push-pull system of the throttle, investigate my starter relay, and find out from where all the wiring and electric components come and go.
 Regardless, it’s an easy swap and with the instructions below you should be equipped to handle it yourself.
 That being said, let’s get started.

-Before we get started, make sure that you purchase handlebars that match the width of the ones you are currently running and that your new grips will snugly fit these handlebars.
-Finally, the grip installation portion is only for rubber grips; it does not discuss throttle tube-integrated grips or any other kinds.
+Make sure that you purchase handlebars that match the width of the ones you are currently running and that your new grips will snugly fit these handlebars.
+Additionally, the grip installation portion is only for rubber grips; it does not discuss throttle tube-integrated grips or any other kinds.

-These are the tools that I found I needed throughout my swap.
-You may not need all of them depending on your bike – keep reading to see why I needed things like a hacksaw, gasket sealer, and drill.
+These are the tools needed.
+You may not need all of them depending on your bike – keep reading to see why I needed things like a hacksaw, gasket maker, and drill.